serebrov/serebrov.github.io-hugo/content/posts/2023-07-28-node-econnrefused-localhost.md

-The problem is caused by the change in Node's DNS lookup procedure and starting with Node 17, it does not resolve `localhost` to `127.0.0.1` (IPv4 address) by default (instead it got resolved to IPv6 `::1` address which caused connection error):
+The problem is caused by the change in Node's DNS lookup procedure and starting with Node 17, it does not resolve `localhost` to `127.0.0.1` (IPv4 address) by default (instead, it got resolved to the IPv6 `::1` address which caused a connection error):

 >  Node.js no longer re-sorts results of IP address lookups and returns them as-is (i.e. it no longer ignores how your OS has been configured)